StackProviders/Shop-Management-System/GITHUB_RELEASE_SETUP.md

 - Ensure the publisher repository exists and is accessible
 - **For Organizations**: Verify SSO is enabled for the token if required
 - Check that the token has access to the organization's repositories

+### "Resource not accessible by personal access token" Error
+- **Most Common Cause**: Token doesn't have access to the publisher repository
+- Verify the token has `admin:org` scope for cross-repository access
+- Check that the token is authorized for BOTH repositories:
+  - Source: `StackProviders/Shop-Management-System`
+  - Publisher: `StackProviders/Shop-Management-App-Publisher`
+- Ensure the token has `repo` scope with full repository access
+- **For Organizations**: Verify SSO is enabled for the organization

 ### Permission Denied
 - Verify the token has `repo` scope